Frequently Asked Questions for Development Finance

-It can be used to improve a property or to build a new structure.
+Development finance is a type of loan which can be used to improve a property or to build a new structure.

 Will I have to pay exit fees if I complete my project early?

-We aim to secure a funding which incurs no exit fees
+We aim to secure a funding which incurs no exit fees.

 Can I still get finance with a poor credit history?

 Yes, funding is secured against the property value.

 Will I have to make monthly payments?

 No, the interest is rolled up throughout the agreed term of the loan.

 Will I be charged interest on the full term of the loan even if I complete the project early?